EmeraldSnorlax/svelterat.monster/README.md

 ## Translations

-Feel free to add translations for your language to `src/locales`, and send a pull request.
+Feel free to add translations for your language to `locales`, and send a pull request.
 Just make a TS file for the locale and I'll sort the rest.

 Don't be shy, they're basically just JSON! ~~but im forced to make them TS or snowpack will eat my ass~~.